-The name of the office coordinating with the Texas Tech University Institutional Review Board (IRB) has changed to the Human Research Protection Program (HRPP).
-The IRB’s mission to protect the rights and welfare of human subjects participating in research at Texas Tech will not change.
-The new name will better reflect services provided by the office that do not involve the IRB.
-This website continues to offer step-by-step instructions for submitting human subjects research proposals, forms for proposal packets, and policies and procedures.
-You also will find training information, information on federal regulations as well as other resources.
+The name of the office coordinating with the Texas Tech University Institutional Review Board (IRB) is the Human Research Protection Program (HRPP).
+The IRB's mission is to protect the rights and welfare of human subjects participating in research at Texas Tech.
+This website offers step-by-step instructions for submitting human subjects research proposals, forms for proposal packets, and policies and procedures.
+You will also find training information, references to federal regulations, as well as other resources.

 The resource toolbox contains regulations, reports, documents and website links important to human subjects research.